 This is a challenge for parents.
 As parents of a Disabled Child, nothing comes easily, but don’t let that deter you.

-Follow on: It has been pointed out that your child may not have to be “disabled” (i.e. receive the CRA disability tax credit) to be eligible for claiming school fees for medical credit.
+Follow on: It has been pointed out that your child may not have to be “disabled” (i.e., receive the CRA disability tax credit) to be eligible to claim school fees for medical credit.
 You can apply for this, even if your child does not receive the disability tax credit.
 The direct quote I received was:

 That is, a child can neither qualify for the DTC nor the CDB and the family can still claim private school tuition as an eligible medical expense.